A Unified Numerical Framework for Turbulent Convection and Phase-Change Dynamics in Coupled Fluid-Porous Systems: Mathematical formulation and governing equations

+The flow domain considered in the present study consists of a layer of pure fluid and a layer of porous medium, as shown in figure~\ref{fig:sketch}.
+When gravity is considered, the two layers are usually stacked along the direction of gravity, which is in the opposite direction of the $z$-axis.
+The two horizontal directions are denoted by $x$ and $y$, respectively.
+However, it should be pointed out that the orientation of the two layers is not limited to the situation shown in figure~\ref{fig:sketch}, but depends on the actual dynamics or is prescribe in advance.
+Denote the porous mushy region by $\Omega_m$ and the liquid region by $\Omega_l$, respectively.
+The whole flow domain is then $\Omega=\Omega_l\cup\Omega_m$.
+A phase variable $\phi$ is introduced to represent local porosity or the fraction of fluid. $\phi$ varies smoothly from $0$ to $1$ corresponds to the transition from pure solid to pure fluid.
+A value of $\phi$ between $0$ and $1$ represents the local porosity.

 To model this coupled system, we adopt a unified single-domain approach based on the Darcy-Brinkman formulation for momentum transport.
 This framework automatically ensures the continuity of velocity and pressure across the entire domain, effectively bypassing the need for explicit interface conditions that often pose challenges in two-domain methods.
-This formulation is seamlessly integrated with a modified phase-field method to track the phase distribution and evolution (i.e., the porosity field $\phi$).
-The primary advantages of this unified framework are its capability to handle high solid-to-fluid thermal conductivity contrast, and spatiotemporally varying porosity within a single computational domain.
+Beside the momentum, energy, and concentration equations, a modified phase-field method is integrated to describe the evolution of $\phi$.
+So that it is possible to handle the high solid-to-fluid thermal conductivity contrast, and the spatiotemporal variation of porosity within the computational domain.

-The governing equations for this system are presented in their dimensional form in the following subsection ($\S$~\ref{subsec:goveqn}).
-Subsequently, in $\S$~\ref{subsec:goveqn-ndim}, they are cast into a non-dimensional form, which serves as the basis for the numerical implementation detailed in $\S$~\ref{sec:dis}.
-This non-dimensionalization reduces the number of free parameters and highlights the key dimensionless groups governing the system's physics.